Signal Forensics BureauEst. 2026

 Intention, interrogated.

-We investigate what your public-facing ideas may be saying before the audience does.
+We investigate what your public-facing ideas signal before audiences decide for you.

 Intention

-What the artifact appears to be trying to communicate.
+What the name, message, offer, page, campaign, or concept appears to be trying to communicate.

 Signal